Romanian-Solana-Developer-Program-C3/C3_Comets_Panta_Robert/README.md

 #  ☄️C3 Comets Panța Robert☄️

-This repository contains TypeScript, Rust and Anchor scripts to interact with the Solana blockchain from the **[Solana Developer Program](https://cometsweb3.space/solana-c3)**.
+This repository contains TypeScript, Rust, and Anchor scripts for interacting with the Solana blockchain, developed as part of the **[Solana Developer Program](https://cometsweb3.space/solana-c3)**.

 ## Table of Contents 📑
 1. [**Laboratory 1: Transactions**](#laboratory-1-)